Prisma Plugin for Godspeed

 }

 By default, only single prisma schema can be created in a project that can use only one database.
-To support multiple prisma schemas for different databases, you need to add output key in generator client block as given in the above sample prisma schema.
+To support multiple prisma schemas for different databases, you need to add output

-Generate prisma client
+4. Generate prisma client

-Run godspeed prisma prepare.
-It will
+Run godspeed prisma prepare

-4.1 Generate your prisma client for your given schema and DB.
-It will place the generated client in the src/datasources/prisma-clients/ folder.
-This is achieved internally by prisma generate command.
+.
+It will generate your prisma client for given schema and will place the generated client in the src/datasources/prisma-clients/

 $ godspeed prisma prepare

-Once you generate prisma client, the multiple clients get generated in src/datasources/prisma-clients directory.
+directory.
 Godspeed automatically loads all the clients present in this directory.

 Generate CRUD APIs